ramamimu/Integrated-ROS-Vuejs/README.md

 or Download via .zip on github

-then type this on directory download / clone which containing folder publix, src,file README and more ...
+then type this on directory download / clone which containing folder public, src,file README and more ...

 ```
 npm install